MicrosoftDocs/connected-spaces/articles/communication-plan.md

 ## Design tips and examples

-These tips are based on Microsoft research studies conducted on sample Dynamics 365 Connected Store disclosure materials for an in-person retail scenario.
+These tips are based on Microsoft research studies conducted on sample Dynamics 365 Connected Spaces disclosure materials for an in-person retail scenario.
 Visual examples are for explanatory purposes only.

 ### Example: FAQ